freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 ## Render Geometry

 Every authored rail is swept along the spline as a visible tube.
 New wires have an 8 VPX-unit diameter by default and an octagonal cross-section.
 Select one or more wires in a segment's cross-section to edit their individual diameters.
-Use **Tube Sides** to increase or decrease radial detail and **Samples Per Segment** to control how closely the tubes follow spline curvature.
+Use **Tube Sides** to increase or decrease radial detail and **Minimum Samples Per Segment** to set the baseline longitudinal detail.
+The generator inserts additional rings automatically wherever the actual offset wire turns by more than five degrees, so smooth bends do not collapse into one skewed end ring.

 Assign **Material** to control the wire's appearance.
 When no material is assigned, VPE uses the active render pipeline's default material.

 Render tubes are capped where a rail begins or ends.
-Matching rails on neighboring segments remain open internally so their surfaces meet without an unnecessary cap.
+Matching or explicitly continuous rails on neighboring segments remain open internally so their surfaces meet without an unnecessary cap.

 ## Ball Channel Collider